mbn0/obsidian/Work Itemizer/Planing.md

 2. The chatbot requests data depending on question.

 # is a RAG required?
 Right now it is not apparent.
+(Not needed for now)

 # To Check Out